Frequently Asked Questions

 This 20 minute test is in use around the world with more 12,000 administered every month for pre employment screening purposes.
 In New Zealand, this test is only available from PVL.

-Craig is the only certified analyst in New Zealand.
+Craig is the only certified analyst in New Zealand in private practice.
 By using PVL you gain access to a level of forensic analysis that is not available anywhere else in the country.
 Since 1999, Craig has been using SCAN to assess the truthfulness of statements made in relation to murder, blackmail, corruption, extortion and employment investigations.

 Are you licensed Private Investigators?